This is Masahiko Katsuse (@katsuse_m) checking in!

-Recently, a short movie created by BEAMS to celebrate their 40th anniversary has gained a lot of attention, as it basically travels through 40 years of Harajuku Culture and its many, many manifestations.
+Not that long ago, a short movie created by BEAMS to celebrate their 40th anniversary had gained a lot of attention, as it basically travels through 40 years of Harajuku Culture and its many, many manifestations.

 So, what kind of Harajuku Culture should my article highlight?
 As I was walking around the area, pondering about this very question, a particular group caught my eye.